Zou-Bo/PhysicalUnits.jl/README.md

 ### A Note on Switching Modes

-While this package offers the flexibility to switch between modes at runtime (Usage 2), this practice is discouraged in production code.
+While this package offers the flexibility to switch between modes at runtime (Usage 2), this practice is highly discouraged in production code.
 When you switch modes, the numerical values of the unit variables (like `nm`, `eV`, etc.) change.
 This can lead to unexpected behavior and hard-to-find bugs.
 For example:

 ```julia
 using PhysicalUnits